Ashbourne is the most backwards town in the country

 Recently, a friend confessed she’d only ever spoken to her second black person at her university interview.
 Even the fact she could count it was weird, but the first black person she met was Devoney, who was popular in school because he was a “novelty”.
 He was only there for a little while, and didn’t return one day.
 Apparently he’d been beaten up.

 As you enter Ashbourne, on your left you can see the Green Man and Black’s Head Royal Hotel.
 Watch out for the oh-so-tastefully painted black head dangling in the middle of the main road.
-It’s totally not offensive at all.
 It’s a conversation starter for sure, but it gets a little old when you’re called over to a group at a party with: “Hey, tell them about the lynched head in the middle of your farmer village”.
 It’s also tough to explain it’s not lynched, it’s just hung in the middle of the road – and for the 10th time it is NOT a village – without seeming like you support it.

 It’s definitely improved in recent years, and there have been a few changes in the town.
 It’s getting more diverse and hopefully will continue to, but it’s still far from normal.